macloo/js-bootcamp/README.md

 2. todo-app: Instead of deleting early code, I saved it in `first-file.html` and `todo-app1.js`.

 I'm doing things that in the past I have done only with jQuery.
 No jQuery here.

+* Add or remove elements, content of elements
+* Event listeners

+I love the way this instructor keeps referring to the MDN documentation.
+This would be perfect training for beginners.